 The Faculty of Law is the place to study Law in South Africa.
 This section of the Faculty website provides basic information so you can get started - well-informed and with confidence.
-Below are links to key information about the Orientation programme for 2019, about registration for the 2019 academic year, about advisors and timetables, and about the range of activities you can get involved in at the Faculty of Law.
+Below are links to key information about the Orientation programme, about registration for the academic year, about advisors and timetables, and about the range of activities you can get involved in at the Faculty of Law.